AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

-Researchers have described many aspects of safety for AI-based systems, including discrimination~\cite{sheng2021societal}, misinformation~\cite{zhang2023siren}, and over-reliance or unsafe use of software~\cite{weidinger2021ethical}.
-Some authors also include non-accidental risks stemming from malicious use or adversarial attacks, sometimes referred to as AI security risks~\cite{hernandez2020ai}.
-With the rapid advancement and increasing real-world deployment of AI technologies, safety risks are emerging in the delivered software products.
-A recent systematic literature review on AI safety underscores the gaps in human value alignment, ethical governance, and safety frameworks for AI system implementation~\cite{salhab2024systematic}.
-Additionally, production-grade chatbots such as ChatGPT and Gemini have raised safety concerns, including policy compliance issues~\cite{hacker2023regulating}, susceptibility to generating or endorsing violent content~\cite{zhuo2023red}, and systemic bias~\cite{fleisig-etal-2024-linguistic}.
+Reflecting this broader, unified perspective, researchers have described many practical aspects of AI failure that are now commonly categorised under AI safety.
+These encompass unintended harms, such as discrimination~\citep{sheng2021societal}, misinformation~\citep{zhang2023siren}, and over-reliance or unsafe use of software~\citep{weidinger2021ethical}, alongside non-accidental vulnerabilities stemming from malicious use or adversarial attacks~\citep{hernandez2020ai}.
+With the rapid advancement and increasing real-world deployment of AI technologies, concrete AI failures are emerging in the delivered software products.
+A recent systematic literature review on AI safety underscores the gaps in human value alignment, ethical governance, and safety frameworks for AI system implementation~\citep{salhab2024systematic}.
+Additionally, production-grade chatbots such as ChatGPT and Gemini have raised concerns in potential failures, including policy compliance issues~\citep{hacker2023regulating}, susceptibility to generating or endorsing violent content~\citep{zhuo2023red}, and systemic bias~\citep{fleisig-etal-2024-linguistic}.

-Meanwhile, the engineering practices for ensuring safety in traditional software become insufficient when applied to AI-based software.
-For example, comprehensive tests for validating and verifying a system meets the safety requirements is a standard practice in conventional software.
-However, AI systems often work in a more open-world setting, encountering diverse and unanticipated inputs that cannot be exhaustively enumerated in advance.
-Moreover, the model behaviour could drift or degrade when data distribution change over time.
-Therefore, dedicated practices tailored to the unique characteristic of AI-based systems are necessary to ensure safety.
+To systematically track and understand these emerging issues, the research community has begun cataloguing real-world AI failures and mapping risk landscapes.
+For instance, the AI Incident Database (AIID) serves as a collective memory of harms or near-harms caused by deployed AI systems~\citep{mcgregor2021preventing}.
+Parallel to this incident tracking, the MIT AI Risk Repository synthesises various risk frameworks into a structured taxonomy of causes and domains~\citep{mitAIRisk}.
+While these repositories provide empirical evidence of failures and categorise risks, they do not capture how downstream software developers actively perceive and prevent these issues during their daily engineering workflows.
+To navigate this terminological ambiguity, our study focuses specifically on practical AI failures~\citep{yampolskiy2016artificial}.